 Conducted by: Department of Labor-Wage and Hour Division (DOL-WHD)

-Purpose: Ensure compliance with the Labor Condition Application, including proper wages, job duties, work location, and Public Access File.
+Purpose: Follow the Labor Condition Application rules.
+This includes correct wages, job duties, work location, and the Public Access File.

 FDNS Site visit: